 Paul Noble Spanish Audiobook – For learning Spanish on the go

-If you would prefer to learn Spanish with an audiobook, then the Paul Noble series for me is the best.
+If you would prefer to learn Spanish with an audiobook, then the Paul Noble series is the best.
 I’ve tried various different Spanish lesson audio courses, and this was by far the game-changer for me and the thousands of other people who have given similar reviews.

 Rather than starting with super basic words, the course follows a very immersive and repetitive experience from the start – perfect for learning on commutes to work or while having your morning run.
 Without really focusing on learning, you’ll quickly pick up phrases, but more than that, you’ll find yourself able to construct your own spoken sentences quite easily.
-I didn’t realise quite how much I was learning from this course until I arrived in Madrid and had a problem with my hotel booking and managed to deal with it entirely in Spanish.
+I didn’t realise quite how much I was learning from this course until I arrived in Madrid.
+I had a problem with my hotel booking and managed to deal with it entirely in Spanish.
 At that time, this was the only tool on the list I had been using.

-Again, this isn’t going to get your grammar perfect, but if you just want a basic starting point, or are heading on a trip to a Spanish speaking country, then Paul Noble, I’m sure, will help you achieve your goals.
-These courses are especially useful for English speakers, as things are explained in terms you will understand – using similar sounding words in English, or highlighting whole sets of words that English has taken from Latin so you only need to change the endings of words to improve your vocabulary volume vastly.
+Again, this isn’t going to get your grammar perfect, but if you just want a basic starting point or are heading on a trip to a Spanish-speaking country, then Paul Noble, I’m sure, will help you achieve your goals.
+These courses are especially useful for English speakers, as things are explained in terms you will understand – using similar sounding words in English or highlighting whole sets of words that English has taken from Latin, so you only need to change the endings of words to improve your vocabulary volume vastly.

 There are plenty of different types of Spanish audiobooks on offer, including those specifically for travel.
-I combined ‘Learn Spanish with Paul Noble’ and ‘Next steps in Spanish’, and truly, for me, this has been the best Spanish learning audiobook I’ve ever used.
-For the price, it’s a great affordable investment.
+I combined ‘Learn Spanish with Paul Noble’ and ‘Next Steps in Spanish’, and truly, for me, this has been the best Spanish learning audiobook I’ve ever used.
+For the price, it’s a great, affordable investment.

-Paul Noble – Browse the Audiobooks available in Spanish
+Paul Noble – Browse the Audiobooks available in Spanish.

 (Also available on your favourite app store, like Apple Books)